-INSTRUMENTATION.--Information on instrumentation is given only if a recording or sampling device, which may be time- or event-activated, is in operation at a station.
+INSTRUMENTATION.--Information on instrumentation is given only if a water-quality monitor temperature record, sediment pumping sampler, or other sampling device is in operation at a station.

 REMARKS.--Remarks provide added information pertinent to the collection, analysis, or computation of the records.